ChronSyn/quiCache/README.md

 # quiCache

-> A simple key-value cache for Javascript applications
+> A key-value cache for Javascript applications

 ## Install